step-/i18n-table/README.md

 ends with ">>>##".
 ```

-## Extras
+## Examples and extras

 I have successfully used these tools with small to mid-sized shell scripting projects.
-I do not know how well they could work for larger scale scripting projects.
-For my projects, which tend to have similar structures involving some shell and markdown files, I wrote a script to drive xgettext.sh in a repeatable way.
-This script takes a configuration file that I customize for each new project.
-Take a look at [make-pot.sh](make-pot.sh) and [make-pot.cfg](make-pot.cfg).
-You can reuse my make-pot files or develop your own variations.
-Again, xgettext.sh is all you need to generate a .pot file for the i18n\_table function.
+My projects tend to have similar source tree structures for shell and markdown files.
+I wrote `make-pot.sh` - a script that generates a pot file using xgettext.sh.

+### make-pot.sh

+This [make-pot.sh](make-pot.sh) script takes a configuration file as input.
+The supplied sample configuration file [cfg/make-pot.cfg](cfg/make-pot.cfg) can be copied and customized for each new project.

+Advanced feature not available with `Makefile`: extract gettext message IDs from markdown files (requires the `mdview` command).

+Note that using `make-pot.sh` is just an option because xgettext.sh is all you need to generate a .pot file for the i18n\_table function.